brayhandeaza/cryptografia/README.md

 # Cryptografia

 Criptografia is a fast and easy-to-use cryptography library for JavaScript and TypeScript, designed to provide secure encryption and decryption functionalities with minimal setup.
-It supports ECC (Elliptic Curve Cryptography) and AES algorithms for asymmetric and symmetric encryption, as well as various hashing, encoding, and decoding algorithms for securing data.
+It supports **ECC (Elliptic Curve Cryptography), RSA (Rivest-Shamir-Adleman), and AES (Advanced Encryption Standard)** algorithms for asymmetric and symmetric encryption.
+Additionally, it includes various hashing, encoding, and decoding algorithms to ensure data security.

 Whether you're transmitting sensitive messages, storing encrypted data, or handling secure user authentication, Criptografia offers a comprehensive set of tools for developers looking for robust security in their applications.

 ### With support for:
-- ECC (asymmetric encryption) for secure key exchange and message encryption
+- ECC (Elliptic Curve Cryptography) – Asymmetric encryption for secure key exchange and message encryption
+- RSA (Rivest-Shamir-Adleman) – Asymmetric encryption for secure data transmission and digital signatures
-- AES (symmetric encryption) for fast and efficient data encryption
+- AES (Advanced Encryption Standard) – Symmetric encryption for fast and efficient data encryption
-- Hashing algorithms like SHA-1, SHA-3, SHA-256, SHA-512, and MD5
+- Hashing algorithms – Includes SHA-1, SHA-3, SHA-256, SHA-512, and MD5 for data integrity and security
-- Encoding and decoding algorithms including Base64 and Hex
+- Encoding and decoding algorithms – Supports Base64 and Hex for data representation and transmission
-- Asynchronous and synchronous API options for different use cases
+- Asynchronous and synchronous API options – Provides flexibility for different use cases and performance needs

 ## Installation